lidongcui/lidongcui.github.io/_pages/coding.md

 Below are some sample codes that might be useful:

-[Amihud (2002) illiquidity] by Dr. Lewen Guo.
-You can find it on GitHub at this link: (https://github.com/Guolewen/amihud2002/tree/master)
+[Amihud (2002) illiquidity](https://github.com/Guolewen/amihud2002/tree/master) by Dr. Lewen Guo.
+You can find it on GitHub at this link.